Trump Backs Package Of Changes To Criminal Justice System As Lame-Duck Session Begins

 Changing the criminal justice system

-Trump's backing is a big win for activists who have been pushing for criminal justice measures to roll back the stiff penalties imposed as a part of America's decades-long "war on drugs."
+Trump's support is a big win for activists who have been pushing for criminal justice measures to roll back the stiff penalties imposed as a part of America's decades-long "war on drugs."

-Supporters of sentencing provisions argue that mandatory minimum sentences and other polices have disproportionately affected African-American and Hispanic communities, while doing little to curb crime.
+Supporters of changing the sentencing provisions argue that mandatory minimum sentences and other policies have disproportionately affected African-American and Hispanic communities, while doing little to curb crime.

 Trump's endorsement is critical for getting the Republican support necessary to get a bill passed during the lame-duck session, said Mark Holden, general counsel to Koch Industries, which has been pushing for the changes.